AndrewJBateman/ionic-angular-world-data/README.md

 ## :clipboard: To-do

+1. Progress bar - check it is working
-1. Fix linting
+2. Fix linting
-2. Splash screen
+3. Splash screen
-3. SqLite - use as default database?
+4. SqLite - use as default database?
-4. Lighthouse score?
+5. Lighthouse score?
-5. Run on simulator
+6. Run on simulator

 ## :clap: Inspiration